akmukhi/mini-idp/README.md

 ### Logging

-- Automatic log collection via Fluent Bit
+- **Automatic Log Collection**: Fluent Bit automatically collects logs from all pods
-- Forwarding to GCP Cloud Logging
+- **GCP Cloud Logging**: Logs are forwarded to Google Cloud Logging
-- Structured logging support
+- **Structured Metadata**: Logs are tagged with app name, namespace, and environment
+- **Zero Configuration**: Enabled by default with sensible defaults

+See [Fluent Bit Integration Documentation](docs/fluent-bit-integration.md) for detailed information on log collection and viewing logs.

 ### Metrics